-A spark arrester for the muffler is available through your nearest authorized service center/department.
+A spark arrester for the muffler is available through your nearest authorized service center/department (See REPAIR PARTS section of this manual).

 In the state of California the above is required by law (Section 4442 of the California Public Resources Code).
 Other states may have similar laws.
 Federal laws apply on federal lands.